 Through rehearsals and performances, the members began to get to know one another.
 They shared needs and concerns, beliefs and hopes, fears and dreams.

-And under Bemiss’ instruction, Shades of Praise became a bit of a phenomenon in New Orleans.
+Under Bemiss’ instruction, Shades of Praise became a bit of a phenomenon in New Orleans.
 The choir became known for its joyous, high-energy, contemporary gospel sound.
 Audiences were visibly moved by the choir members’ obvious closeness … by this glimpse of what New Orleans could be.
 In addition to concerts at various churches around town, Shades of Praise began singing at the New Orleans Jazz & Heritage Festival.
 They were featured in the WWL TV promotion, nominated four times for the Big Easy Award in the Best Gospel Choir Category, and were at the center of a city-wide series of “Care Again” concerts, to facilitate public dialogue on race and promote harmony and diversity.

 All the while, the choir grew.
 By 2005, there were 60 members.